vmware-samples/euc-samples/Android-Samples/ReferenceApplications/WS1-Profile-CustomSettings-Android-Reference-App/readme.md

 I/System.out: Here is the Example Value: ExampleValue

-I/System.out: Here is the Serial Number: {FA7280304391}
+I/System.out: Here is the Serial Number: FA7280304391

-I/System.out: Here is the User: {Maui}
+I/System.out: Here is the User: Maui

 I/EUCPSO: Here is the Environment: PROD